-The Australian dollar (AUD) is currently the fifth-most-traded currency in world foreign exchange markets behind the US dollar, the euro, the Japanese yen and the UK pound sterling.
+Only two years ago it was in fifth place behind the US dollar, the euro, the Japanese yen and the UK pound sterling.

 By contrast, Australia's currency reached an historic parity with the US currency in November of 2010, frequently oputperforming the USD during 2011, with many leading economists predicting this stellar performance to continue well into the foreseeable future.